When you’re just starting out learning how to play guitar one of the first things you need to understand is how to read chord boxes.

 As you learn more chords you’ll come across ones that look this:

-So now that you understand how to read these patterns, you’re all set to learn more shapes.
+So now that you understand how to read these patterns, you’re all set to learn some beginner guitar chords.

-Below you’ll find a chart of essential chords for beginners.
+Below you’ll find an open chords guitar chart.
 There’s only nine to learn.
-Learn them all until they become second nature to play, and you’ll unlock thousands of easy guitar songs.
+Learn them all until they become second nature to play.
+With this basic guitar chords chart, you’ll unlock thousands of easy guitar songs.

-Once you’ve learned how to read these basic nine shapes, you should practice moving seamlessly between them.
+Once you’ve learned how to read these basic beginner guitar chords, you should practice moving seamlessly between them.
 In time you’ll get quicker.
-There are tons more shapes to learn but focus on these initially.
+There are tons more shapes to learn but focus on these to begin with.

 From there, you should check out our guide on how to read guitar tabs (also called ‘tablature’) which is especially helpful for learning lead guitar (as opposed to rhythm guitar).
-Also, work on some basic strumming patterns.
+Learn some basic strumming patterns and use the circle of fifths for building your own progressions and transposing them to any key.